 To maximize shelf life, follow these storage tips:

-3. Avoid using dirty or contaminated utensils to scoop out mustard, as this can introduce bacteria and spoilage.
+- Avoid using dirty or contaminated utensils to scoop out product from the jar, as this can introduce bacteria and spoilage.

 Now that you know all about mustard’s shelf life and proper storage, why not try some delicious recipes with mustard!